SeanFeldman/Blog/reading-metrics-for-azure-service-bus/reading-metrics-for-azure-service-bus.md

 // details.TransferMessageCount
 ```

-While it looked simple and innocent, this operation is quite expensive and challenging on the broker side.
+While it looked simple and innocent, the operation of reading message counts is quite expensive and challenging on the broker side.
 Imagine a partitioned entity with 16 sections.
-To get message count, it would require to perform a query on all 16 brokers and aggregate the result to be served back to the client.
+To get message count, it would require to perform a query on all 16 brokers and aggregate the results to be served back to the client.
 Now imagine a "clueless" and "stubborn" client that just keeps pondering server side to get the counts every few seconds.
 You guessed it right, it's not ideal.
 Message counts were not designed to be queried frequently, and such an action is an abuse.

 And that's why it's going to be deprecated from the new client [`Microsoft.Azure.ServiceBus`][new-client].
 Full stop.
 What do you mean it will be gone?!
 How will it be possible to get message counts?
 Fear not.
 There's a way.
 Eventually.

 But first, let's look at a bigger picture.

 Metrics are not cheap.
 They require compute, and based on what we've already seen, it could be an extensive amount of compute for the curious ones.
-The new approach will be to have Service Bus to send data to [Azure Monitor service][monitor-service].
-To retrieve that information, you'd be able to either use the portal
+The approach new client is taking is rather than allowing reading of the counts directly, to have Service Bus to send data to [Azure Monitor service][monitor-service].
+In order to retrieve that information, you'd be able to either use the portal

 ![monitor-portal]